Ejo Heza Chilli Rwanda

 Despite the high potential, there are still few Rwandan farmers involved in chilli production.
 Those smallholders who do so cultivate small, fragmented plots, resulting in low production volumes and little bargaining power in the market.

 Beyond that, poor infrastructure and inadequate knowledge on appropriate agricultural and post-harvest management and export practices affect chilli production, quality and sales.
-The lack of proper organisation also limits farmers’ access to agricultural inputs and extension services such as fertilizer, improved seeds, credit or technical advisory.
+The lack of proper organisation also limits farmers’ access to agricultural inputs and extension services such as fertiliser, improved seeds, credit or technical advisory.

 The formation of farmer-run organisations, such as producer cooperatives, can mitigate these challenges by pooling individual farmers’ resources, know-how and sales.
 However, newly established agricultural cooperatives often face difficulties in terms of administration, management, marketing or financing.